More Glamorous than Che: Make a Film about the life of Angela Davis

 The culture wars are intensifying again and this is precisely because of the idea of intersectionality.
 The silos walls are breaking down and a common front is being built around broad socialist objectives.
 Intersectionality is where all oppressed and exploited people make a common cause with each other against a common enemy – the capitalist class.
 Angela Davis is a powerful proponent of intersectionality.

-From an artistic viewpoint, perhaps a film that is successful and manages to portray the life of Angela Davis, with the working title, If they Come in the Morning, might act as a great moment of intersectional clarity.
+From an artistic viewpoint, perhaps a film that manages to portray the life of Angela Davis might act as a great moment of intersectional clarity and catharsis.
 A film like this might cause the penny to drop and put right wing populist politics in the US on the back foot.

 Who in Hollywood will make this great film?
 Oliver Stone, Michael Moore, some as yet unknown, longed for director?

-Angela Davis, as a young black woman became politicised in the 60s.
+Angela Davis*, as a young black woman became politicised in the 60s.
 In fact she was politicised from childhood.
-She was jailed and Ronald Reagan tried to have her executed.
-She wanted and wants revolutionary change for her society.
+She was jailed.
+She was on the FBI’s 10 most wanted list and Ronald Reagan tried to have her executed.
+She wanted, and wants, revolutionary change for her society.
 She wants prison reform.
 The story of Angela Davis’s life is no Tarantino fantasy of revenge.
+Ms. Davis’s story is far more illuminating.

 A good dramatisation of the life of Angela Davis, sweetly romantic, but bravely accurate, with world wide distribution, could help lance the pustule in the US unconscious and disperse the gathered toxins.
 It could produce a moment of political and social clarity.